syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

 ```

 However, the sub-Promises' Dependencies (i.e. the Knative and Postgres Dependencies) should not be installed
-in the Platform cluster, but in the worker cluster.
+in the platform cluster, but in the worker cluster.
 When you executed the quick start
 script, it registered the worker cluster as a Destination with a label `environment: dev` (as
 per output above).
 The `scheduling` field in the sub-Promises are set to target
 those clusters: